brct-james/guild-golems/README.md

 - - - - Desmos ex: `\frac{399}{\left(1+\left(\frac{x}{1000}\right)\right)}+1` such that 400 is max price, 1 is min price, price at 1k stock is 200, 2k is 100, 4k is 80. `sensitivity=1000` is therefore a fairly insensitive option
 - - - - Ex: `\frac{399}{\left(1+\left(\frac{x}{100}\right)\right)}+1` such that price is still 1-400, but with `sensitivity=100` it is far more sensitive, such that at 100 stock price is 200, at 1k price is ~37, at 2k ~20, at 4k ~11
 - cannot buy from market if inventory is empty
-- `.../my/orders` for viewing all user orders
-- `.../my/orders/{status}` for filtered user orders by status

-**Status of the above ^**

-- Working on clearinghouse sell flow
-- - coins are added correctly (pricing is being calculated correctly)
-- - - more testing is necessary to ensure that price min check is working in the absence of force_execution
-- - golem cannot be updated till migrated from slice to map storage on user
 - both secure.go and clearinghouse.go require the buy case to be built out in its entirety

 ---